kris2475/Embedded_Reinforcement_Learning_Framework_Lux_Temp/README.md

 ---

-### 4. ⭐ `ver3` (Feature Completion and Robust Deployment)
+### 4. `ver3` (Feature Completion and Robust Deployment)

 This iteration integrates all necessary components for a robust field deployment, aligning with typical SBAS requirements.

 * **Focus:** **System Robustness, Connectivity, and Power Management**.
 Preparing the framework for real-world, long-term operation.
 * **Content Focus:**
     * **Power Management:** Integration of deep sleep modes and scheduling logic.
-This includes implementing the core functionality where a **PIR sensor wakes the node to take measurements**, but the **wireless transmission is handled by a separate wakeup module** (as per project constraints), ensuring energy efficiency.
+This includes implementing the core functionality where a **PIR sensor wakes the node to take measurements**, but the **wireless transmission is handled by a separate wakeup module**, ensuring energy efficiency.
     * **Wireless Communication:** Code for communication modules (e.g., Zigbee, Wi-Fi, or LoRa) to report status, receive setpoints, and enable over-the-air policy updates.
     * **Safety & Fallback:** Implementation of safety limits and non-RL fallback control policies to ensure system stability during sensor failure or unexpected environmental events.
 * **Progress Highlight:** Represents the **final, highly optimized framework** suitable for industrial prototyping, featuring adaptive RL control combined with essential low-power and networking capabilities.

 ---

-## 📋 Technology & Licensing
+## Technology & Licensing

 * **Core Languages:** C++ (Embedded), Python (Simulation)
 * **License:** The project is made available under the **Apache-2.0 License**.